Skip to content

 To support your development during this module you will study essential skills such as critical thinking, conducting a literature review, understanding the appropriate research framework, practical research methods and skills, report and academic writing skills.

-Sustainability in Enterprise Project
+Sustainability Impact Project

 Plus one optional module from: